yaxlie/pgn-chess/README.md

 UCI-Server is required.
 You can get it from http://www.cs.put.poznan.pl/mszelag/Software/software.html

+!!
+You have to download a chess engine e.g. [Stockfish 11](https://stockfishchess.org/)

 ### Windows (tested on python 3.7.3)

 1. Open console window f.e.
 Cmder